 Mida Creek Sandbar

-What makes this spot appealing is the fact that it’s a ‘secret’ location; it can only be accessed by boat.
+What makes this spot appealing is the fact that it’s a ‘secret’ location; as it can only be accessed by boat.
 It makes for a wonderful adventure and it’s better to head there when the tides are low.
-There’s a large sandbar that sits at the bottom of the creek.
-It’s surrounded by mangrove forest giving an enchanting and unique riding experience.
+It is surrounded by mangrove forests giving an enchanting and unique riding experience.
+There’s also a large sandbar that sits at the bottom of the creek.

 Co-ordinates: -3.338559, 39.968798

 Located on the mouth of Mida Creek, this beach is fantastic for skilled surfers.
 It’s ideal to head here during the Kuzi season.
-Surfers will also find this spot great for riding when the winds are light and is great for those who want to try free-styling.
+Surfers will find this spot great for riding when the winds are light as it’s also good for those who want to try freestyle kitesurfing.
 The water usually stays knee to waist deep for most of the season.
-In the evening, the tide merges greatly with the sunset creating beautiful scenery for photography as well.
+In the evening, the tide merges greatly with the sunset creating beautiful scenery for photography.

 Co-ordinates: -3.388467, 39.971290

 Kenyaways Kite Village

 Run by H20 Extreme, this is the ultimate kitesurfing spot in Diani.
 You can participate in other activities such as stand up paddling, kayaking bodyboarding and skim boarding.
 The location is picturesque and has warm temperatures throughout the year.
 Newbies can also learn kitesurfing at the kite village.